NOTE: This trip is authorized by the US Government under the category of Support for the Cuban People.

 Next we will explore the tobacco-growing region of Vinales – with its stunning limestone cliffs, or Mogotes.
 Vinales would be an important photo destination just for the scenery alone, but it is the traditional farmers that make it so great.
 We are friends with many of the farmers in the area, and they will invite us into their homes, affording photo opportunities that the typical group will never have.
 Also we’ll be working with a local photographer who was born and raised there.
 Finally we will journey to the colonial city of Trinidad.
 Many consider this Unesco World Heritage site the most beautiful city in Cuba.
 With the backdrop of the perfectly preserved colonial buildings, we’ll photograph cowboys riding horses and pulling horse-carts through the cobblestone streets, along with the classic American cars.
 We’ll meet a local photographer there and visit a cowboy ranch outside of town, where we’ll be served an authentic country-style lunch.
 Trinidad also hosts a thriving local live music scene, and we will have the opportunity to photograph local musicians there.

-We’ll have an early morning photo walk through Habana Vieja, including the Mercado Agropecuario Egido farmers’ market.
+Day 3: Mar.
+1 We’ll have an early morning photo walk and bicitaxi ride through southern Habana Vieja, including a visit to photograph at a farmers’ market.
 Later, we’ll visit tumbledown Gimnasio Rafael Trejo, an unlikely venue where Cuba’s future boxing greats train.
-After lunch, we’ll have a private photo shoot with the National Ballet and/or Raices Profundas Afro-Cuban dance company, then in late afternoon explore the streets of earthy Centro Habana before heading to the Malecón for sunset.
-From here we’ll walk to dinner.
+We’ll also visit Galería Raúl Corrales, a studio dedicated to the famous photographer’s work and run by his granddaughter and contemporary photographer, Claudia Corral.
+After lunch, we’ll have a private photo shoot with the National Ballet and/or Raices Profundas Afro-Cuban dance company.
+The rest of the afternoon is free for you to photograph Havana at leisure.
 Overnight in Havana.

-This morning we’ll journey into the Valle de los Ingenios (Valley of the Sugar Mills), a UNESCO World Heritage Site where we’ll shoot a quinceañera–a girl celebrating her fifteenth birthday–at Chris’s favorite 18th-century hacienda.
-The afternoon is free to photograph in Trinidad at leisure, meeting the local people and learning about their lives.
-In early evening, we’ll head to the colonial home of Trinidad photographer Julio Muñoz for image sharing before our farewell dinner together.
+Day 8: Mar.
+6 This morning we’ll journey into the Valle de los Ingenios (Valley of the Sugar Mills), a UNESCO World Heritage Site where we’ll shoot a quinceañera–a girl celebrating her fifteenth birthday–at Chris’s favorite 18th-century hacienda.
+The afternoon is free to photograph in Trinidad at leisure, meeting the local people, and learning about their lives.
+In early evening, we’ll head to the colonial home of Trinidad photographer Julio Muñoz for dinner with Julio and his family.
 Overnight in Trinidad.